Kaiserrrrrr/aqtive/README.md

 | **Architecture** | Arch Linux | Post-Archinstall |
 ---
 ## 🚀 Installation
-Run this command after using archinstall (as a user with `sudo` privileges).
+Run this command after using archinstall as a user with `sudo` privileges.

 ```bash
 curl -fsSL https://is.gd/aqtive | sh
 ```
 ---
-To update your system, re-run the command as a user with `sudo` privileges.
+To update your aqtive setup, re-run the command above ^^